sap-jay/Exercises-Downloads/Use Case : Manage Purchase Order.md

 2. **Product Line Items:** Presents a table of all product line items for the purchase order.
 3. **Service Line Items:** Shows a table of all service line items for the purchase order.
 4. **Vendor Information:** Provides detailed information about the vendor.

-## Getting Started

-To use the Purchase Order Management System, follow these steps:

-1. Clone the repository: `git clone [repository-url]`
-2. Set up the necessary backend systems and databases as per the deployment instructions.
-3. Configure Fiori elements based on your SAP Fiori launchpad.

-## Usage

-1. Create new purchase orders.
-2. View and update existing purchase orders.
-3. Delete purchase orders as needed.
-4. Utilize F4 helps for Vendor ID, Product ID, and Service ID based on the respective master data.